Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/overview/essay.md

 - platform and public-infrastructure readers need a compact explanation of the current gap
 - standards readers need a formal technical statement

-> the current official Unicode SignWriting encoding is not fully compatible with the established Sutton SignWriting production ecosystem
+> the official Unicode SignWriting encoding, introduced in Unicode 8.0.0 and maintained in later Unicode versions, is not currently a compatible production replacement for the established Sutton SignWriting production ecosystem

 It does **not** mean: